Governance Fellowship

 An Innovative Program for Healthcare Boards

-Hospitals and health systems must invest in their board members to ensure the highest level of competencies to meet these challenges.
+Hospitals and health systems must invest in their board members to ensure the highest level of competencies.
 An outstanding board member needs broad knowledge, strategic thinking and an ongoing commitment to leadership excellence.

 The Michigan Health & Hospital Association designed this rigorous and comprehensive offering to provide educational opportunities in governance leadership through a powerful combination of expert faculty, specially designed curriculum and interaction.
 The MHA Excellence in Governance Fellowship is highly collaborative in nature, bringing fellows together in a variety of learning formats, including retreatlike interface, virtual communications and dialogue, and peer learning circles.